Peterborough, Ontario: Government

 Peterborough is a single-tier municipality governed by a mayor-council system.
 The Mayor of Peterborough, Jeff Leal, was elected by direct popular vote to serve as the chief executive of the city.
 The Peterborough City Council is a unicameral legislative body, comprising the mayor and ten city councillors representing five geographical wards of the city.
-The present wards are as follows;

 Peterborough City Hall at 500 George Street North in downtown Peterborough houses the municipal government and also the central offices of Peterborough Social Services.
-The municipal budget for 2008 for the city is projected to be $190.9 million, an increase from 2007's actual expenditures of $185.4 million, or 2.9%.
+The municipal budget for 2008 for the city is projected to be $190.9 million, an increase from 2007's actual expenditures of $185.4 million, or 2.9 percent.

-Prior to the city being separated from it, the city was also the seat of Peterborough County.
-The Peterborough County Court House is located at 470 Water Street and was built between the years of 1838 and 1840 and still holds a portion of the county's offices.
+Despite the city being separated from it, the city is also the seat of Peterborough County, with council meetings taking place in the Peterborough County Courthouse.
+The Peterborough County Court House is located at 470 Water Street and was built between 1838 and 1840 and still holds a portion of the county's offices.

 At the provincial level, the riding is held by Dave Smith of the Ontario Progressive Conservative Party, who has held it since the 2018 Ontario election.

+On a federal level the riding is held by MP Emma Harrison of the Liberal Party, who won the seat in 2025.

 In 2014, MP Dean Del Mastro was found guilty of overspending on his 2008 election campaign.
 This trial and guilty verdict led to his resignation.